jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 3. Type this command to build the artifacts:

         mvn clean install

+   You should see `BUILD SUCCESS` at the end of the build `SUCCESS` messages for each component.

-4. Open a new command prompt and navigate to the root directory of this quickstart.
-Deploy the applications using the provided CLI batch script by typing the following command:
+4. In the same command prompt, deploy the applications using the provided CLI batch script by typing the following command:

         For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=deploy-domain.cli
         For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=deploy-domain.cli